dwblair/mystic-river/conductivityDemo/readme.markdown

-First plug in receive side
+First plug in receive side; then plug in data-logger.
-Then plug in data-logger

 To start logging,